-College Algebra is a terminal course in algebra for non-technimajors and is recommended for technical majors as a foundation more advanced study.
-It includes a study of the fundamental operation of algebra, special products and factoring, fractions, linear equation one unknown, systems of equation, graphs, exponents and radic quadratic equations, bi-nominal theorem, ratio, proportion and variati
+College Algebra is a terminal course in algebra for non-technical majors and is recommended for technical majors as a foundation for more advanced study.
+It includes a study of the fundamental operations of algebra, special products and factoring, fractions, linear equations in one unknown, systems of equation, graphs, exponents and radicals, quadratic equations, bi-nominal theorem, ratio, proportion and variation.

 Even though Alg.
-133 is considered desirable for pre-engineer students it is not usually required and will not count on the engineer degree plan.)
+133 is considered desirable for pre-engineering students it is not usually required and will not count on the engineer's degree plan.)